SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/troubleshooting.md

 * The address of the **SharePoint domain name URL** will most likely be `https://[your domain-name].sharepoint.com`

-A virtual site or a sub-site will typically have an address of URL: `https://[your domain-name].sharepoint.com/sites/superoffice` **(not supported)**
+A virtual site or a sub-site will typically have an address of URL: `https://[your domain-name].sharepoint.com/sites/superoffice` **(not supported)**.

 * The SuperOffice Archive needs to be a **Document library**, and located on the root area:
   * At the root of your SharePoint site, click **New** and choose **Document library**.

-The address of "Archive Path URL" will most likely be: `https://[your domain-name].sharepoint.com/SuperOffice_Archive/` (we will use the relative path to root `/SuperOffice_Archive/` for our setup)
+The address of "Archive Path URL" will most likely be: `https://[your domain-name].sharepoint.com/SuperOffice_Archive/` (we will use the relative path to root `/SuperOffice_Archive/` for our setup).

-A virtual site or subsite for the archive folder will typically have an address of URL: `https://[your domain-name].sharepoint.com/sites/superoffice/SuperOffice_Archive/` **(not supported)**
+A virtual site or subsite for the archive folder will typically have an address of URL: `https://[your domain-name].sharepoint.com/sites/superoffice/SuperOffice_Archive/` **(not supported)**.

 * The *Template* folder is a **folder within** the SuperOffice Archive Document library.
 The address of Template Path URL will most likely be `https://[your domain-name].sharepoint.com/SuperOffice_Archive/Template/` or
 `https://[your domain-name].sharepoint.com/SuperOffice_Archive/Forms/AllItems.aspx?id=%2FSuperOffice_Archive%2FTemplate`
-(we will use the relative path to Root or the SuperOffice Archive  `/SuperOffice_Archive/Template/` for our setup)
+(we will use the relative path to Root or the SuperOffice Archive  `/SuperOffice_Archive/Template/` for our setup).

 A virtual site or sub-site for the template folder will typically have an address of URL: `https://[your domain-name].sharepoint.com/sites/superoffice/SuperOffice_Archive/` **(not supported)** or
-URL: `https://[your domain-name].sharepoint.com/sites/superoffice/SuperOffice_Archive/Forms/AllItems.aspx?id=%2Fsites%2Fsuperoffice%2FSuperOffice_Archive%2FTemplate/` **(not supported)**
+URL: `https://[your domain-name].sharepoint.com/sites/superoffice/SuperOffice_Archive/Forms/AllItems.aspx?id=%2Fsites%2Fsuperoffice%2FSuperOffice_Archive%2FTemplate/` **(not supported).**

 ### Document Center